BOOK MY CONSULTATION

 Want a “toned” or “lean” body?
 Strength training is the way to achieve results

-Many of our female clients arrive at the gym wanting to “tone up”, saying that after months (or even years) of sweating their way through cardio workouts and HIIT classes, they still haven’t obtained the results they want.
+Many of our female clients arrive at the gym wanting to “tone up”, saying that after months (or even years) of getting their heart pumping in cardio gym workouts and HIIT classes, they still haven’t obtained the results they want.
 This is where we introduce them to the idea of strength training to build muscle mass and strength.

-To achieve this toned aesthetic, there are two basic steps: strengthening your muscles and losing the body fat covering them.
+To achieve this toned aesthetic, there are two basic steps: strengthening your muscle groups and losing the body fat covering them.
 The result is that you build more lean muscle and your muscles become more visible and defined.

 A common mistake for women with these goals is do loads of cardio exercise.
 While this will help you to achieve a calorie deficit and therefore lose weight, it will not guarantee that this weight loss comes from fat, and it will not build muscle.
 Therefore, you might find yourself with a smaller body, but not a lean one.
 Lifting weights is all about shaping your body and creating strength.